evildmp/vurt/articles/on-safety.rst

 No exceptions
 ~~~~~~~~~~~~~

-A Python conference or a DjangoCon must be a safe space for its attendees, and pay special attention to the well-being of attendees who might otherwise have reason to think twice about what, who and where is safe for them - whether that's because of their sexuality (or gender, or gender expression, or other characteristics).
+A Python conference or a DjangoCon must be a safe space for its attendees, and pay special attention to the well-being of attendees who might otherwise have reason to think twice about *what*, *who* and *where* is safe for them - whether that's because of their sexuality (or gender, or gender expression, or other characteristics).

 *No event, no matter where it's held, can be an exception to this.*